How to use graphic design effectively in the B2B IT industry

 Design for the industry.

 We all know trade shows are a huge part of the IT and security space, and they require far more marketing collateral than most marketing teams prepare for.
 What kind of materials are you distributing at your booth?
 Stickers?
 White papers?
 Branded swag?
-All these assets require design.
+All these assets require the right design elements.
 Not to mention the actual booth, which is the first thing people see in a crowded expo full of other booths trying to catch attendee attention.
-The key to an awesome booth is knowing the industry and context of the event.
+The key to an awesome booth that supports your marketing efforts: create designs with the industry and context of the event in mind.

 Pro tip: Emphasize use case-focused marketing assets.
 They’re your engineers’ way of telling the story a specific buyer persona wants to hear.

 Don’t forget that every trade show is different.
 If you attend AWS: reInvent, you can’t use the same booth you took to a Microsoft event.
-Tailor your messaging to the space you’re in.
+Tailor your messaging to the space you’re in while maintaining brand identity.

 It’s also super important to design for a 3D space and know exactly what your booth will look like in advance.
 Where is it located?
 How many people can fit in it?
 Plan for logistics!